IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Linaria anticaria.

-Two Orchids were seen on the trail, the commonest by far was the nice pink flowered Pyramidal Orchid (Orquidea pyramidal / Anacamptis pyramidalia) but I did see just a single spike of the Sawfly Orchid (Abejorros, flor de avispa / Ophrys tenthredinifera).
-Butterflies included Bath White (Pontia daplidice), Cleopatra (Cleopatra / Gonepteryx cleopatra), Clouded Yellow (Colias crocea), Painted Lady (Vanessa cardui), Scarce Swallowtail (Chupaleches / Iphiclides podalirius feisthameli), Spanish Gatekeeper (Lobito listado / Pyronia bathsheba), Spanish Marbled White (Melanargia ines) and Speckled Wood (Pararge aegeria).
+Two Orchids were seen on the trail, the commonest by far was the nice pink flowered Pyramidal Orchid (Anacamptis pyramidalia) but I did see just a single spike of the Sawfly Orchid (Ophrys tenthredinifera).
+Butterflies included Bath White (Pontia daplidice), Cleopatra (Gonepteryx cleopatra), Clouded Yellow (Colias croceus), Painted Lady (Vanessa cardui), Iberian Scarce Swallowtail (Iphiclides feisthameli), Spanish Gatekeeper (Pyronia bathseba), Spanish Marbled White (Melanargia ines) and Speckled Wood (Pararge aegeria).

 A couple of interesting Wildflowers were also noted along the walk, on the rocks the endemics included Linaria anticaria and Saxifaga biternata